lenafiedor/at4br/exercises/ex-4/README.md

 ```

 ### Saving changes
-Well done!
-You've just created your first git repository.
+Well done! :rocket: You've just created your first git repository.
 Now it's time to add the first file.
 To do so, you will have to:
 - Create the file
 - Add file to the commit using `git add <filename>`
 > [!NOTE]